mlavi/hugo/content/draft/do_not_hire_devops.md

+---
+tags: ['devops', 'career', '', '']
+draft: true
+date: "2020-02-09T16:29:10-06:00"
+title: "Do Not Hire DevOps: How to Build a DevOps Culture for Long-Term Success"
+---
-Do Not Hire DevOps: How to Build a DevOps Culture for Long-Term Success
+# Do Not Hire DevOps: How to Build a DevOps Culture for Long-Term Success

 A lightening talk: 20 slides, auto advancement every 15 seconds.